Tonsil and Adenoid Removal

 - A combination of the above

-We can discuss Tonsillectomy and Adenoidectomy for your child in detail at our consultation.
+We can discuss tonsil removal, adenoids and turbinates surgery for your child in detail during a consultation.

 Frequently asked questions about Tonsil and Adenoid Removal in Kids